A trip to the spa that ended in death. These are some of the victims of the Atlanta-area shootings - Local News 8

 Yaun’s husband made it out of the Acworth spa safely, according to a GoFundMe page that said her family was heartbroken and “there’s nothing anyone could do to help with the pain.”

-In an interview with Mundo Hispanico, Yaun’s husband, Mario Gonzalez, said he was in a different room at the time the shooting started Tuesday, about an hour into the massages.
+In an interview with Mundo Hispanico, Yaun’s husband, Mario Gonzalez, said he was in a different room at the time the shooting started, about an hour into the massages.

 “They took the most valuable thing I have in my life,” he said, adding, “He left me with only pain, the killer who killed my wife.”